 When you are interested in a luscious conclusion to your meal, don't miss out on the great desserts.

-One of the desserts that many people love to eat is arroz con dulce (sweet rice pudding); which is made using rice, milk, sugar, raisings among other ingredients.
+One of the desserts that many people love to eat is arroz con dulce (sweet rice pudding); which is made using rice, milk, sugar, raisins among other ingredients.

 You will find that most of the desserts are wonderfully sweet, created with sugar and condensed milk, for example: dulce de leche (milk candy), majarete (corn pudding), flan (custard), and habichuelas con dulce (sweet creamed beans).

-- Check the batida de lechoza (papaya recipe milkshake) for a quick and sweet delicious drink.
+- Check the batida de lechoza (papaya milkshake) for a quick and sweet delicious drink.

 Be prepared to eat lots of tropical fruits, ranging from papayas to pineapples.